Maruti who is guarding Pattabhisheka Ramar temple

 Chatrams and Mutts

-The place where facility for staying and providing food for the pilgrims and scholars were extended was known as choultry or chatram.
-Chatrams are basically a wayside resting place with food.
-If such chatram is established by saint for preaching the philosophy of his or his revered saint, it is called matam.
+The place where the facility for staying and providing food for the pilgrims and scholars was extended was known as choultry or chatram.
+Chatrams are a wayside resting place with food.
+If such a chatram is established by a saint to preach the philosophy of his or his revered saint, it is called madam.
 Normally a deity of their choice is also installed and worshiped in such mutts.

-There are many such saints who visit these holy kshetras in pursuit to this goal of attainment of ‘moksha’.
+Many such saints visit these holy kshetras in pursuit of this goal of attainment of ‘moksha’.
 They were also known as Bairahi or Bairagi and the word is derived from the word ‘vairahi’ which means ‘people living with a vow’.
-Some of these saints who travelled to south India as a part of this holy trip, had decided to settle down in various places in South India.
+Some of these saints who travelled to south India as a part of this holy trip had decided to settle down in various places in South India.
 Few of them had built chatram for other visitors from their place of origin.
-Many rulers had patronised these philanthropical activities.
+Many rulers patronised these philanthropical activities.

 Maratha kingdom of Thanjavur

-The Thanjavur was under the rule of Nayaks when Marathas overthrew them and had taken over the kingdom.
+The Thanjavur was under the rule of Nayaks when Marathas overthrew them and took over the kingdom.
 Venkoji, the half-brother of Maratha king Shivaji was the first King of Thanjavur.
-Then on the Maratha rule continued till the time British intervened to bring the territory under paramountcy of British.
+Then the Maratha rule continued till the British intervened to bring the territory under the paramountcy of the British.

 Maratha’s contribution

 All the kings of Marathas were patronage of music and other fine arts.
 Besides, their charities were liberal and mainly directed towards the feeding of the poor.
-All the kings had maintained and increased the charities, repaired temples, tanks were digged, and choultries (chatram) were built.
-Many chatrams were feeding poor and many of them were given education at these chatrams.
-Scholarships for skill in music, art were encouraged.
-It is no means a little achievement given the financial strains under which the administration was on those times.
+All the kings had maintained and increased the charities repaired temples, tanks were dug, and choultries (chatram) were built.
+Many chatrams were feeding the poor and many of them were given education at these chatrams.
+Scholarships for skills in music and art were encouraged.
+It is by no means a little achievement given the financial strains under which the administration was at those times.

-It was during the Maratha rule the “bhakthi movement” took shape.
-The movement was characterised by several elements like construction of new temples, encouragement and royal sponsorship for several artistic oeuvres in the form of classical music, dance and iconographic paintings.
-One of the most important components of this movement was the genesis of a South Indian format for the Bhajana Sampradhaya.
+It was during the Maratha rule the ‘bhakti movement’ took shape.
+The movement was characterised by several elements like the construction of new temples, encouragement, and royal sponsorship for several artistic oeuvres in the form of classical music, dance, and iconographic paintings.
+One of the most important components of this movement was the genesis of a South Indian format for the Bhajana Sampradaya.

 Dhanakadhaarii baba Mutt [धनकधारी बाबा]